- Find a Trail

 - Get Involved

-On Johns Island, the dirt gives way to rough gravel and narrow bridge crossings—mountain bikes are a must.
+On Johns Island, with the gravel and narrow bridge crossings, mountain bikes are a must.
 Here the broad wetlands flank the trail, presenting magnificent views and rewarding bird sightings.
 If your timing is right, you may catch sight of the tidal flow that carved these lacework channels.
 The agricultural heart of the region, Johns Island is the nation's largest producer of tomatoes.
 In fact, much of the fresh produce served in local restaurants hails from this rural community.

 At the Wappoo Road crossing you can head north on narrow sidewalks for a quarter-mile, crossing over US 17/Savannah Highway to hop on the southern start of the 2.5-mile West Ashley Bikeway.

 TrailLink is a free service provided by Rails-to-Trails conservancy